RescueSocial/SNA-AH-NLU-Labeling-Cross-Platforms/README.md

 Version NLU Trained on Data from: Twitter, Facebook, Change.org primarily with some YouTube and Reddit
 1. First example (old nlpengine) is 2 classifications only of love or hate - quickly seen as not accurate and to move to an offense, defense, support strategy with multiclassification
-2. Second example, more accurate for nlp engine is multiclassifier - support, defense, offense, defense_against (focused on victim - target of operations) - trained on 12.4K texts
+2. Second example, more accurate for nlp engine is <b>multiclassifier</b> - support, defense, offense, defense_against (focused on victim - target of operations) - trained on 12.4K texts
 <br><i>Supporters both support and defend.
 Offenders offend and defense_against.
 <br>Support is completely focused on uplifting her, while defense includes constructive words to defend and support her.
 Offense is purely harmful towards her while defense_against includes support of her adversary.</i>